-Radio Royalties: Who Gets Paid and Why?
+Who Gets Paid And Why?

-Performing artists and master recording owners do not receive royalties for broadcast radio in the United States, which is true of only a handful of other countries - everywhere else, broadcast radio pays songwriters, master owners, and recording artists to use their music.
-Why does the US handle things this way?
+Performing artists and recording owners do not receive royalties for broadcast radio in the United States, however.
+In fact, they’re one of only four countries that do not pay songwriters, recording owners, and recording artists for their music.
+The others are China, North Korea, and Iran.

-Radio Royalties: Hope for Greater Equity?
+Is There Hope For Greater Equity?

 We sincerely hope you come away from this article with a deeper and more nuanced understanding of how radio royalties work (and how they don’t).
 And most of all, we hope your songwriting efforts end up on the radio, or anywhere else you can be paid for your work.
 If you want to talk further about that goal, you know how to reach us.